WSU-cshimizu/ceg4110-group-project-chimera/deliverables/user-stories.md

 ### Equipment:

-- A machine for each developer to be able to contribute
+- A machine for each developer to be able to contribute.
 - Any device that can access websites (i.e. Laptop, PC, etc.)